 A booklet from the Illinois Secretary of State called "Bicycle Rules of the Road" has laws and suggestions for safe bicycling.
-Copies are available at places like libraries, schools, and fairs; or you can download it from the Secretary of State's Website.
-11 Two Illinois Department of Transportation booklets (now available only in electronic form) provide much valuable information on safe bicycling.
+Copies are available at places like libraries, schools, and fairs; or you can download it from the Secretary of State's website.11 Two older Illinois Department of Transportation booklets (now available only in electronic form) provide valuable information on safe bicycling.
 "Kids on Bikes in Illinois" is for riders up to about age 12; "Safe Bicycling in Illinois" is for teenage and adult riders.
-Each is available for download.
-12
+Each can be downloaded.12

 The Illinois Department of Transportation also offers county maps showing which roadways are recommended for bike riding.
+13